-With 65 million tourist arrivals in 2014, Spain is the third most visited country after France and the USA.
-No wonder!
+Spain is the third most visited country after France and the USA.
+No wonder.

-Often referred to as ‘Sunny’ Spain, it has of course much more to offer than that.
-This is a culture unique in Europe due to the fusion of its Latin and Moorish legacies complemented by Catalonian, Basque and Celtic influences.
-Not to mention the Castillian culture of the centre, all of which fuse together to form the traditional Spanish way of life.
+Often referred to as ‘Sunny’ Spain, its culture is a fusion of Latin and Moorish legacies complemented by Catalonian, Basque and Celtic influences, and a Castillian culture at its centre.
+All form the traditional Spanish way of life.

-Like its neighbour France, Spain has long been attractive to visitors who have often finished up staying.
-The cave paintings at Nerja and Pileta are evidence of life in Andalucia 25,000 years ago.
+Like France, Spain has long been attractive to visitors who end up staying.
+Cave paintings at Nerja and Pileta are evidence of Andalucian life from 25,000 years ago.

 Spain, which shares the Iberian Peninsula with Portugal, is blessed with a long Mediterranean coastline, two Atlantic coastlines, a short southern one around Cadiz and a long northern one on the Bay of Biscay.
-Beach lovers have plenty to choose from, especially when the island groups of the Canaries and the Ballearics are included
+And don’t overlook the Canaries and Ballearics islands.

-Away from the beaches and mountains Spain boasts some magnificent cities just waiting for visitors.
-In the north explore Leon, the seat of the Reconquista, the World Heritage site of Zaragosa and Valladolid where Isabella and Ferdinand married.
+In the north explore Leon (the seat of the Reconquista), the World Heritage site of Zaragosa, and Valladolid where Isabella and Ferdinand married.

 Central Spain includes the vibrant capital of Madrid, with great architecture and three leading art museums.
 (Check out Beebe Bahrami’s itineraries including Belle Époque Madrid.)
 Nearby Toledo is a World Heritage site known as the ‘city of the three cultures’ because Christians, Moors and Jews have lived here in relative peace and harmony for centuries.

-The south also has the magnificent Moorish cities of Granada with its splendid and magical Alhambra, Seville and its impressive Giralda (check out Jeremy Head’s amazing Seville itineraries!) and Córdoba with its stunning Mosque.
-All different but equally fascinating.
+Southern Spain features the magnificent Moorish cities of Granada (with its splendid and magical Alhambra), Seville (with its impressive Giralda; check out Jeremy Head’s amazing itineraries like his Seville tapas tour) and Córdoba with its stunning mosque.

 Spain has 17 regions, including Madrid, and these are divided into numerous provinces for administrative reasons.